-Who said the live of a sports agent is easy?
-Especially one that this one has an ethics, that caused him to give up and a life in the box for that of an entrepreneur.
-Most famous line, “Show me the money.”
+Who said the life of a sports agent is easy?
+Especially one that has ethics that caused him to give up.
+The most famous line was, “Show me the money.”

 Thank You For Smoking (2005)

 Great show if you want to study the fine art of persuasion or marketing of tobacco products.
-One gets the impression that working as a lobbyist requires a great deal of fast talking and a really low standard of ethics.
+One gets the impression that working as a lobbyist requires much fast-talking and a meager standard of ethics.

 Think You Can Pitch: Creatives Break Down Their Art.
-One of the better descriptions on the art I have ever run across.
-Definitely one that’s worth listening to.
+One of the better descriptions of the art I have ever run across.
+One that’s worth listening to.

 Communication Skills Test.
 This site (called Queendom) has many different types of assessments, many offered for free.

-This Fast Company article has a number of communication tips — over 55 of them.
-These form the basis for something called heuristics — the ability to make a good decision based on available.
+This Fast Company article has many communication tips — over 55 of them.
+These form the basis for something called heuristics — the ability to make a good decision based on availability.

 The Elevator Pitch.
 We all need a short elevator pitch to explain what we are doing.
-More art than science, it needs to be practiced.
+More art than science needs to be practiced.

 Borchers, Tim (1999).Interpersonal Communication.
 Allyn and Bacon.
-This is a nice overview of interpersonal communication.
-You will find scholarly views on topics such as: relationship development, self-disclosure, patterns and interpersonal conflict.
+This is an excellent overview of interpersonal communication.
+You will find scholarly views on relationship development, self-disclosure, patterns, and interpersonal conflict.